tangentsoft/pidp8i/README.md

 `sudo` permissions.

-<a id="unit"></a>
+<a id="systemd" name="unit"></a>
 ## The systemd Unit File

-The PiDP-8/I software version 2017.12.22 and all prior releases used an old-style System V style init script to start the PiDP-8/I service.
-In the next release after that, we switched to a systemd unit file instead, since we normally install on Raspbian, which has been systemd-based for years.
+The PiDP-8/I software version 2017.12.22 used an [old-style System V init script][svinit] to start the PiDP-8/I service, as did all prior releases, including Oscar Vermeulen's final stable release.

+As of 2018.02.22, we have now switched to a [systemd][systemd] unit file, since we normally install on Raspbian, which has been systemd-based for years.
 We've wanted to do this for some time, but some changes in the way systemd handles SysV init script compatibility in Raspbian Stretch forced the issue.

-One of the features systemd gives us is the ability to set the script to run as "user" service rather than as a system-wide service, which means you no longer need the `sudo` prefix on commands to start, stop, restart, and query the service, but you do need to tell it you're referring to a user-level service, not a system-level one:
+One of the features systemd gives us is the ability to set the unit to run as user-level service rather than as a system-wide service, which means you no longer need the `sudo` prefix on commands to start, stop, restart, and query the service.
+The only time you now need root privileges is when installing the software.
+After that, the software runs under your normal user account, as do all of the commands you use to manipulate the background simulator service.

+As a result of these changes, none of these commands work any longer:

+    $ sudo /etc/init.d/pidp8i start
+    $ sudo service pidp8i stop
+    $ sudo systemctl restart pidp8i

+The correct forms, respectively, are:

     $ systemctl --user start pidp8i
     $ systemctl --user stop pidp8i
     $ systemctl --user restart pidp8i
-    $ systemctl --user status pidp8i

-These commands are long, so we have extended the `pidp8i` command to run those commands for you when you pass it arguments:
+These commands are long, so we have extended the `pidp8i` command to build and run `systemctl` commands for you when you pass it arguments:

     $ pidp8i start
     $ pidp8i stop